postfinance/swiss-hacks/spec/Bugs.md

 ### Invalid Registration Validation

 This bug is related to "User Story 1: Customer Registration" and the `POST /customers/register` endpoint.
+It is a mismatch between the technical (OpenAPI) specification and the implementation.

 **Current (falsy) behavior**: The backend does not validate the inputs from the API, it just suspects that all parameters are present.
 That results in an internal server error and an HTTP 500 response code, if one is not present.